What is the Prospective Marriage Visa (Subclass 300)

 This visa cannot be renewed or extended.
 Visa holders who do not marry within the required timeframe would need to look at alternative options to remain in Australia.

-Key Information for Partner Visa Applicants
+Key Information for Prospective Marriage Visa Applicants

 Same-sex couples – There are no differences between mixed-sex and same-sex couples under Australian immigration law.